 Following the bend of the river, we will then begin to pass by the structures built for the Expositions Universelles of 1889 and 1900.
 These elegant constructions were designed to showcase France's progress, and those that remain serve as architectural snapshots of belle époque design.
 Built close to the river, these stately buildings span a period of over 50 years, the different styles apparent in such buildings as the Musée d’Orsay, the Grand Palais, the Palais de Tokyo, and the Tour Eiffel, bien sur.
 During the expositions, visitors commuted between the venues by boat, and following their example, we will see these structures from their intended perspective.

-"[Our docent] was bubbling with enthusiasm and appreciation for this beautiful city.
+"[Our guide] was bubbling with enthusiasm and appreciation for this beautiful city.
 He showed us favorite hidden spots and an informed view of the traditional highlights.
 His energy was contagious and his answers to questions very helpful.
 This is the perfect way to "meet" a new city!"

 An excellent compliment to our other city orientations Left Bank Paris Tour